 Heads of Customer Service believe that only 50% of the projects they oversee involve technology.
-CIOs and IT leaders believe it is closer to 80% (Gartner).
+CIOs and IT leaders believe it is closer to 80%.
 I personally believe that technology can help to solve routine and back office tasks but all communication with customers should involve real people.

-Think about yourself - you have smooth experience with Travel Agency website, you enjoy the visual and functionalities.
-But then something weird happens with flight ticket payment and you have to fix it over phone.
-Sure you want to talk with a real person.
+Think about yourself – you have a smooth experience with Travel Agency website, you enjoy the visual and functionalities.
+But then something weird happens with flight ticket payment and you have to fix it over the phone.
+Surely you want to talk with a real person.

-What’s the difference between FeelingStreem and another great Estonian founded startup Sorry As A Service?
+What’s the difference between Feelingstream and another great Estonian founded startup Sorry As A Service?

 I wish good luck to Sorry as A Service team!